Most people are walking around with the unhelpful assumption that happy relationships are about finding the right person.

 Let’s be real here – we’ve all got a lot on our plate.
 Between work, parenting, and keeping up with all the adulting, life gets very, very full.

-One of the most precious (and undervalued) things about being in a relationship is that you’ve got someone by your side to help.
-You’re a team, and you tackle life’s challenges together.
+One of the most precious (and undervalued) things about being in a relationship is that you’ve got someone by your side.
+You’re a team, tackling life’s challenges together.

 Just asking the question goes a long way in reminding you that you’re in this together and that you’ve got each other’s back.